SalimSalimi/VueJsCourse/README.md

 * Difference between `<transition>` and `<transition-list>` is that `<transition>` is not rendered to the DOM. `<transition-list>` is rendered as `<span>` by default but we can change it by using attribute `tag`:
 `<transition-list tag="TAG">`.

+# Single Page Application
+A single page application is a web app that contains only one html page (index.html) while other pages are being shown and rendered using Javascript.

+Benefits of using this kind of development is making the server less prone to be called everytime a user navigate through out the app.
+Thus, it can create an issue.
+The issue is that link will be the same for all of the web app.
+For example: A user is in the login page and can navigate to an another page.
+The link for the pages will be the same and the user can not share the link of the other page directly.
+This problem has a solution, and it's called **Routing**.

+## Routing
+Routing is a way to create "multiple-page like" by using multiple SP.
+To use it with Vue, we have to install package: `vue-router@next` with npm.

+### How to use vue-router
+First, we have to import `createRouter` from `vue-router` package on `main.js`.
+We instanciate it and create a new JSON object that has as property:

+* **routes**: An array of all routes for our app, we have to specify:
+* **history**: This property is important, it tells to JavaScript how to handle history in case a user want to return back for example.
+For using it, we have to import `createWebHistory` from `vue-router` then assign to the property `createWebHistory`.
+This will tell to JS to handle history like the browser would do it.

 # Moving to real development workflow with Webpack and VueCLI

 In real development, at least for medium and big sized projects, serving file staticly is not a good idea.
 We have to use some kind of server for our app.